xavipedrals/intelEdisonGuide/README.md

 And then you always use the "root" user.

+###Troubleshooting
+Sometimes Ubilinux nano text editor fails to edit or display correctly a file.
+If you have problems in editing files (to edit the ip config file for example) I suggest using vi editor, some helpful commands are listed here

+To open a file in vi run

+	$ vi <filename>

+- To edit a file press "i" (you enter the edit mode)
+- To save a edited file first press "Esc" to exit edit mode and then press "ZZ" (z in mayus)
+- To discard changes done to a file and exit Vi first press "Esc" to exit edit mode and then press ":q"

 ##Configuring NVM
 NVM stands for Node Version Manager.
 It's used for having various installations of Node without conficts and without having to run some npm commands with sudo.